By Sharon Atieno Onyango

 Published January 1, 2016

-Hey, the case of awarding marks without reading the content in the paper?
+Hey, could this be one of the many cases of teachers awarding marks without reading the content in the paper?

 Reports abound of college students who lift term papers and theses from the internet and hand them in for marking.
 How can a well-read tutor fail to detect the intellectual dishonesty committed by the student?